Consistency¶

 Added in version 0.14.0.

-- full_code: ClassVar[str] = 'WPS332'¶
+:=inside comprehensions.- full_code: ClassVar[str] = 'WPS332'¶

-- summary: ClassVar[str] = 'Forbid walrus operator.'¶
+- summary: ClassVar[str] = 'Forbid the use of the walrus operator (`:=`) in most cases.'¶

 WPS333 — Forbid implicit complex comparison expressions.